Joarah1/webapplication/README.md

-Here's a good README description for your GitHub project, "FLIMPLINE Signup Form," based on the HTML you provided:

 FLIMPLINE Signup Form
 This repository contains the front-end code for the FLIMPLINE user signup form.
 It's a simple, responsive HTML form designed to collect user information such as name, gender, date of birth, nationality, email, and new account credentials.